Discover more from syntax error at or near "<3"

 This is bringing everything together, pruning things down into the most important shapes.
 For example, you may realize that while there are dozens of methods at your disposal, there are really two philosophies: treat the symptoms or treat the root.

 You’ll rule out impossible solutions and meld pieces of different ideas together into one cohesive plan.

 This is the step of pros and cons, of weighing against reality.
 Pragmatism rules here.

-Some people seem to have an instinct for this kind of thinking, which allows them to come up with logically sound conclusions at incredible speed.
+Some people seem to have an instinct for this kind of thinking2, which allows them to come up with logically sound conclusions at incredible3 speed.
 Always put a designer’s logic to the test, and if they’re up-to-snuff, you have a great asset on your team.

 Tell me about a time you had to present several potential solutions for a problem.
 How did you approach this?
 What was the outcome?